-Since peaking in Feb 2021, the ARKK ETF - a proxy for growth/innovation stocks (though we certainly do not agree with all of the positions) - is down 76% and down around 30% since the start of 2020.
+Since peaking in Feb 2021, the ARKK ETF - a proxy for growth/innovation stocks (though we certainly do not agree with all of the positions) - is down ~70% and down around 40% since the start of 2020.

 Maybe unsurprisingly, the price action of ARKK (2020-2022) has closely mirrored the price action of Internet stocks (1999-2001).
 Liquidity peaked (Y/Y) in around Feb 2021, and with it, a lot of stocks (notably growth) also peaked.
 Using the Dot Com bubble as a proxy, the majority of the damage has been done and we should see winners begin to bottom over the coming ~3-6 months - while losers will continue on their way to de-listing/bankruptcy.
-Our bottoms-up work also supports this view and estimated timeline, and we expect a clear dichotomy between winners/losers.
+Our bottom-up work also supports this view and estimated timeline, and we expect a clear dichotomy between winners/losers.

 Overall, the parallels are clear.
 We expect a similar setup today.
 The Mobility Universe has dramatically expanded.
 Valuations and stocks have gotten crushed.
-Yet, similar to the Internet buildout of the early 2000s, the Mobility revolution is actually accelerating - partially out of necessity (which we address in section 7).
+Yet, similar to the Internet buildout of the early 2000s, the Mobility revolution is actually accelerating - partially out of necessity.
 Electrification is the new fossil fuel.
 Autonomy is the new railroad/interstate highway.
-We are more confident than ever in our threepillar framework (Sharing/ Connectivity, Electrification, & Autonomy) and the broader Mobility Revolution.
+We are more confident than ever in our three-pillar framework (Sharing/ Connectivity, Electrification, & Autonomy) and the broader MobilityRevolution.

-DEEPER DIVE INTO THE CURRENT INNOVATION CYCLE
+9. A DEEPER DIVE INTO THE CURRENT INNOVATION CYCLE